Oregon Gov. Kate Brown has extended the state’s moratorium on mortgage foreclosures through the end of 2021.

 According to the CARES Act, homeowners affected by the crisis can request a 180 days forbearance, being extendable to another 180 days.
 However, many homeowners and independent landlords have contacted us to report that their lenders have rejected their applications for a 180 days forbearance extension.
 These rejected applicants state the lenders changed rules without notice.

-At the end of the forbearance period, all late payments are due at once.
-Now, this is not realistic for most families, especially if you haven’t made a payment in 6, 9, or 12 months.
-Most servicers have other options to reinstate loans, but we don’t know what the terms are for reinstatement.
+At the end of the forbearance period, all late payments are due at once, which is not realistic for most families, especially if you haven’t made a payment in 6, 9, or 12 months.
+Most servicers have other options to reinstate loans, but we don’t know the terms for reinstatement.

-Common Options to Reinstate Forbearance.
+Common Options to Reinstate Forbearance

 - Deferral missed payments to the end of the home loan or sale.